 - Quote fairly and do not undercut your fellow freelancers.

-- Promote others on social media.
+- Promote others on your marketing channels.

 - Give feedback.